octofhir/maki/CONTRIBUTING.md

 ---

-Thank you for contributing to FSH Lint! 🎉
+Thank you for contributing to maki! 🎉